201 KAR 35:040. Continuing education requirements.

 (a) Submitted by the certificate holder; and

 (b) Accompanied by a verifying document signed by a licensed physician or an advanced practice registered nurse.

 (3) A waiver of or extension of time within which to fulfill the minimum continuing education requirements shall not exceed one (1) year.

-Section 11.
-Continuing Education Requirements for Reinstatement or Reactivation of Certification.
-(1) A person requesting reinstatement of certification shall:
+Section 9.
+Continuing Education Requirements for Reinstatement or Reactivation of a Credential.
+(1) A person requesting reinstatement of certification or licensure shall:

 (a) Submit evidence of receiving sixty (60) hours of continuing education within the three (3) year period immediately preceding the date that reinstatement is requested; or

-(b)1.
-Obtain sixty (60) hours of continuing education within six (6) months of reinstatement of certification.
+(b) Obtain sixty (60) hours of continuing education within six (6) months of reinstatement of certification or licensure.

-2. Failure to obtain sixty (60) hours within six (6) months shall result in termination of certification.
+(2) Failure to obtain sixty (60) hours within six (6) months shall result in termination of certification or licensure.